Joachim-Otahal/PowerShell/README.md

 ## DFS-N-Tools
 Enable DFS-N-ABE, Access Based Enumeration, transfer the NTFS ACL settings if possible, and tick the "Set explicit view permissions on the DFS folder" which Microsoft Documentation says: "Not possible using Powershell".
 I needed it for a mass job, and dfsutil.exe failed in that environment due to complex active directory forest structure.
 So not much of a choice than to do it using Powershell.

+## Growatt COM3.ps1 ##
+Actually WORKING example how to send and read from the serial power with Powershell.
+Let alone sending and revieving BINARY data.
+In this case reading the current power from a Growatt 600 MIC using an RS485-to-USB adapter.
+Does anyone have the REAL documentation of Growatt Mic RS485 commands?
+I only found RS485 documentation for the big Growatt devices.

+Rant: A lot of serial port examples on the internet are half, and Register-ObjectEvent works in PSIE and manually in shell, but NOT when used in script (most weird powershell bug so far).
+It is like those people never actually tried to implement it.

 ## NTFS-Compression
 Use NTFS compression as pure powershell method, without calling compact.exe.
 Side effect: Can handle unicode and long paths.